Dulmial: Location

-Dulmial is a village approximately 150 kilometres south of Islamabad in Pakistan.
-It is located on the road starting from Choa Saidan Shah to Kallar Kahar near the scenic Hindu monument The KatasRaj Temple.
+Dulmial is a village approximately 150 kilometres south of Islamabad.
+It is located on the road connecting Choa Saidan Shah and Kallar Kahar near the scenic Katas Raj Temples.

 History

 Dulmial is known as the "village with the gun" and the "Home Town of Gunners".
 Since its foundation some eight centuries ago, the village has provided the largest number of army men to the state.

 Dulmial village sent 460 soldiers to the British forces in World War I, the largest participation of any village in South Asia nine died.
 The village sent 732 soldiers to World War II.